 THE FOOTPRINTS PROJECT

-Induction training takes place for a full day (once the CRB/DBS checks have been completed).
-After this initial day, the volunteer is allocated a mentee and a mentor supervisor, who advises the mentor and oversees their cases.
+Induction training is delivered over 2 full days (once the DBS checks have been completed).
+Volunteers also 'shadow' staff or another volunteer prior to being allocated a suitable client of their own.
+They will have a mentor supervisor who advises the mentor and oversees their cases.

 Further and more specific training is given on a regular basis.
 This usually involves a meal with other mentors and consists of practical help and the study of case histories.
 Mentors are encouraged to meet and support each other where this may be useful.